loopme/ios-united-sdk/README.md

 ## What's new ##

-**Version 7.3.1**
+**Version 7.3.2**

-- Updated OMSDK to 1.3.3
-- Memory management improvements
+- Fixed non replaceable macroses issue in VAST URL

 Please view the [changelog](CHANGELOG.md) for details.